-In addition to its rule-writing and enforcement responsibilities, the Bureau takes complaints-over 650,000 so far-involving problems with mortgages, credit cards, car and consumer loans, bank accounts, money transfers, private student loans, credit reports or debt collection.
-Many have received monetary relief, while others have secured other forms of help.
-The complaint system provides data to help companies deal with problems before they get out of hand, and helps the Bureau spot patterns and trends that call for its attention.
-Recently, the Bureau starting publishing consumer complaint narratives in a public database, and has begun analyzing complaints received in a monthly snapshot report.
+In addition to its rule-writing and enforcement responsibilities, the Bureau takes complaints - roughly half a million so far, involving problems with mortgages, private student loans, credit cards, bank accounts, car and consumer loans, money transfers, credit reports or debt collection.
+Many consumers have gotten monetary relief, while others have secured other forms of help.
+The complaint system also provides data to help companies deal with problems before they get out of hand, and to help the Bureau itself spot patterns and trends that call for its attention.